 Hanging out at Providence Academy with a few girls I worked with, Evie and Abby.
 They’re sophomores in college now, and we still catch up from time to time.

 Sisters on a mission!
-Here are a bunch of past NET missionaries attending the graduation of a then future missionary, Clare, whom we all ministered to in our time with NET.
-Clare went on to serve on a discipleship team with NET in ‘18-’19.
+Here are a bunch of past NET Missionaries attending the graduation of a future missionary, Clare, to whom we all ministered during our time with NET.
+Clare went on to serve on a Discipleship Team with NET in ‘18-’19.